att-circ-contrl/NeuroCam/README.md

-The workaround is to store NeuroCam folders as `.tar` archives when saving them on external drives, and to process the frame data on Linux machines or other machines with suitable filesystems set up.
+The workaround is to store NeuroCam folders as `.tar` archives when saving them on external drives, and to process the frame data on Linux machines or on other machines with suitable filesystems configured.

 * The NeuroCam performs random access to an absurdly large number of files during capture and post-processing.